handshake-org/handshake-org.github.io/src/guides/config.md

 ### Full Node with public HNS recursive resolver

-Note: if you configure this way you MUST enable a firewall on your system to mitigate [amplification attacks](https://www.cloudflare.com/learning/ddos/dns-amplification-ddos-attack/).
+Note: if you configure this way it is strongly recommended to enable a firewall on your system to mitigate [amplification attacks](https://www.cloudflare.com/learning/ddos/dns-amplification-ddos-attack/).
 This is not a recommended configuration for a fully public server.
 If your hsd node is running locally (on your home network or LAN) that should be OK.